Michigan–Ohio State football rivalry: In popular culture

 During the mid-2000s, ESPN aired several commercials describing certain situations that would be "normal, if it wasn't for sports".
 One commercial featured a man in an Ohio State shirt making out with a woman wearing a Michigan shirt.
 An ESPNU commercial air portrayed a couple on a blind date that appears to be successful until it becomes clear that she is from Michigan and he is a fan of Ohio State.

+A fictional version of the 2002 matchup serves as the backdrop for the second episode of 8 Simple Rules, "Wall of Shame."
+Paul Hennessey (John Ritter), a Michigan fan, is frustrated by a series of continuous interruptions causing him to miss most of the game, having commented before kickoff that football is like a religion and the day of the rivalry game against Ohio State is equivalent to Easter.

 In 2006, as part of their "Midwest Midterm Midtacular", The Daily Show visited Ohio State University and made fun of the rivalry on the final night by having correspondent Rob Riggle report while wearing a Michigan sweatshirt.
 This brought boos, jeers, and a few laughs from the Ohio State audience.
 After the sketch was over, Jon Stewart compared the rivalry to the disputes between Sunni and Shiite Muslims.

 The 2007 HBO documentary Michigan vs. Ohio State: The Rivalry focused on the rivalry, chiefly the "Ten-Year War" to the present, as of 2007.

 The book Myth Directions by Robert Asprin, who attended Michigan, features a thinly veiled version of the Ohio State vs. Michigan game, parodying both sides and their fanaticism regarding the event.

 The 1942 movie The Male Animal, based on a play of the same name by Ohio State alumni James Thurber and Elliott Nugent, also features a version of the game.

 In 2011, 10-year-old Grant Reed of Columbus was diagnosed with a malignant brain tumor.
 Not liking to use the word "cancer", Reed (whose parents are both Ohio State alums and was himself an Ohio State fan) decided to call his cancer "Michigan", since "Ohio State is always going to beat Michigan".
-The move of calling his cancer "Michigan" got the support of his parents, Ohio State head coach Urban Meyer (who Reed later got to meet), and even some Michigan fans, including Michigan head coach Brady Hoke.
-After his last chemotherapy treatment in 2013 which placed him in remission, Reed told people that he "beat Michigan".
+This won the support of the boy's parents, Ohio State head coach Urban Meyer (who Reed later got to meet), and even some Michigan fans, including Michigan head coach Brady Hoke.
+After his last chemotherapy treatment in 2013, which placed him in remission, Reed told people that he "beat Michigan".
 When Reed died on February 10, 2019, his father posted on Facebook that "Grant won his final victory over 'M*CH*G*N' because it can never hurt him again."

-The rivalry is featured in the RIVALS documentary series produced by Sinclair Broadcasting Group.
+The rivalry is featured in the RIVALS documentary series produced by the Sinclair Broadcast Group.